ByteSliceHQ/deepdish/README.md

 ### Step 5: Add a DeepDish Component

 To add a DeepDish component to your page, import one and pass it a `deepdish` prop.
-That object requires a `key` to uniquely identify the component and a `contract` to specify the structure of its data.
+That object requires a `key` to uniquely identify the component.

 ```tsx
 import { Header1 } from "@/deepdish";